echogarden-project/echogarden/docs/CLI.md

 echogarden speak-wikipedia "Psychologie" --language=fr
 ```

-By default, the audio is not played when an output file is specified, you can override this behavior by specifying `--play`
+By default, audio isn't played in the terminal when an output file is specified, you can override this behavior by adding `--play`

 ```bash
 echogarden speak-file text.txt result.mp3 --engine=vits --play